harmonsoftwaresolutions/hss-algorithms/README.md

 # hss-algorithms
 algorithms study.
-See language specific branches for code
+See language specific folders for code